oldboyxx/jira_clone/README.md

 ## Setting up development environment 🛠

 - Install [postgreSQL](https://www.postgresql.org/) if you don't have it already and create a database named `jira_development`.

+7IPritHu0wat$

+Run docker stack deploy -c stack.yml postgres (or docker-compose -f stack.yml up), wait for it to initialize completely, and visit http://swarm-ip:8080, http://localhost:8080, or http://host-ip:8080 (as appropriate).

+SQLSTATE[08006] [7] connection to server at "db" (172.18.0.3), port 5432
+failed: FATAL: password authentication failed for user "dbadmin@myazuresandbox.com"

 - `git clone https://github.com/oldboyxx/jira_clone.git`
 - Create an empty `.env` file in `/api`, copy `/api/.env.example` contents into it, and fill in your database username and password.
 - `npm run install-dependencies`